 Created in the mid-2000s, VantageScore is a product of VantageScore Solutions, an independently managed company formed and owned as a joint venture by the three major credit bureaus, Equifax, Experian, and TransUnion.
 The VantageScore model was developed to increase scoring consistency across bureaus.

-Though not as well-known as the FICO model, the VantageScore credit score model is actually used fairly widely.
-In fact, according to VantageScore’s website, more than 8 billion VantageScore credit scores were used from 2015 to 2016 by over 2,400 lenders.
+While FICO may be the mortgage-industry standard, the VantageScore credit score model is actually used fairly widely.
+In fact, according to VantageScore’s website, approximately 12.3 billion VantageScore credit scores were used by more than 2,500 users between July 1, 2018 and June 30, 2019.
 Additionally, many free credit score sources use the VantageScore credit score.

-As with the FICO Score model, the VantageScore model has had several variations over its lifetime.
-The current model, VantageScore 3.0, was released in 2013 and changed the scoring structure to include millions of additional consumers who previously were unscored by conventional models.
-The VantageScore 3.0 model places a heavier emphasis on age of accounts then the FICO Score 8 model, as well as incorporating payment information from other sources, like utility companies.
+As with the FICO credit score model, the VantageScore model has had several variations over its lifetime.
+The current model, VantageScore 4.0, was released in 2017 and changed the scoring structure to include trended data, which “reflects patterns in borrower behavior,” among other things.

 For the older VantageScore 1.0 and 2.0 models, the credit score scale ran from 501 to 990.
-The newer VantageScore 3.0 scale is the same as the FICO Score 8 scale, going from 300 to 850.
+The VantageScore 4.0 scale is the same as the FICO Score 8 scale, going from 300 to 850.
 As with the FICO scales, a higher number indicates lower credit risk.

 “Excellent” Credit Score Range

 No matter which scale is used, those whose scores are in the highest range are considered to have excellent credit and present the lowest credit risk.
 An excellent credit score not only almost guarantees appproval when applying for most types of credit, including nearly any of the top credit cards that catch your fancy, but also ensures the absolute best interest rates and the lowest fees.